Using the stretcher as a tool in heads-up CPR

 Next, Powell outlines when to defibrillate and how capnography guides resuscitation decisions.

-Finally, Joe Holley, MD, FACEP, FAEMS, medical director for the State of Tennessee Department of Emergency Medical Services, and the Memphis and Shelby County Fire Departments, breaks down the research on head-up CPR.
+Finally, Joe Holley, MD, FACEP, FAEMS, medical director for the State of Tennessee Department of Emergency Medical Services, and the Memphis and Shelby County Fire Departments, breaks down the research on heads-up CPR.

 Join us for the next installment of this video podcast series, on Dec.
 1, “Expanded use of EtCO2: Deprioritizing epinephrine in the order of interventions.”